-Buzz Tarlow is a founding member of Tarlow and Stonecipher, PLLC, His practice is primarily in the construction field representing owners, contractors, architects, insurance companies, engineers, suppliers and subcontractors in many types of matters including construction contracting, licensing, defective construction, and delay and financial dispute cases.
+Buzz Tarlow is a founding member of Tarlow Stonecipher Weamer & Kelly, PLLC, His practice is primarily in the construction field representing owners, contractors, architects, insurance companies, engineers, suppliers and subcontractors in many types of matters including construction contracting, licensing, defective construction, and delay and financial dispute cases.
 He has also represented victims of construction and aviation accidents.

 He regularly acts as a mediator in construction disputes and is a member of the National Construction Panel of Arbitrators for the American Arbitration Association.